WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can create **alarms based on the _color_ of the resources**.
 In the console you can see checks that are _red_ or _yellow_

 * Trusted Advisor **will automatically refresh checks every 24hrs**.
 If you need more up to date checks, you have to refresh them yourself

+- the **alerts are powered by the CloudWatch metrics which Trusted Advisor exposes**

 ##### Getting fresh updates